aws-actions/aws-codebuild-run-build/README.md

 ## Intention and implementation notes

-GitHub actions help configure source management with events.
+GitHub Actions help configure source management with events.
 However, there are a few limitations.
 The intention of this action is to give you the power of GitHub Actions, and the flexibility of AWS CodeBuild.